Skip to main content

 While risks can be transferred through an insurance policy this should not been seen as a way for you to waiver your responsibilities in regards to the safety and security of those who come into contact with your organisation.
 You still need to apply risk management strategies because you have a duty of care (a legal liability) to do so.

-It’s key for your organisation to understand the importance of risk management.
+It’s key for your organisation to understand the importance of Risk Management.
 The better you manage your risks the less likely you are to have a claim, but mainly it is about creating a safe environment for people to participate in your groups activities or enjoy your event.

 Your organisation’s members and members of the public expect to partake in your event and/or activities safely and securely.
-Therefore we constantly remind our clients of the action they must take to eliminate or minimise risks which would result in your event or activities being unsafe for those who come into contact with your organisation.
+Therefore, we constantly remind our clients of the action they must take to eliminate or minimise risks which would result in your event or activities being unsafe for those who come into contact with your organisation.

 Our Risk Management Checklist is design to assist organisations to identify risks.
 It’s a simple one pager which can be used as a guide to identify problems and hazards that cause risks and therefore require your attention to mitigate or transfer through appropriate insurance.

-A risk management plan is way of documenting foreseeable risks that have been identified.
+A risk management plan is a way of documenting foreseeable risks that have been identified.
 This includes recording:

 • the nature of each risk